 How much sooner should I arrive at the airport?

 We recommend arriving at the airport no later than 2 hours before the departure.
+If you also intend to take the rapid antigen test, you need to set aside extra time for that and arrive earlier at the airport.
 Also, check-in desks of international flights will be opened 2 hours before the departure and in case of domestic flights, 1 hour before the departure.
 We advise checking in online and visiting a check-in desk only, if you want to drop off your checked-in baggage.

 As we can only permit a limited number of passengers into the security check area, the security check may take more time than usual.
 Therefore, we urge you to take 2 hours for boarding the plane and arrive at the airport in good time.